 Let's consider letter symbols too.
-If we think of the first letter of the alphabet, 'a' or 'A, we can see straight away that it has two written symbols.
-(In actual fact 'a' has more than two symbols because children do not write the small letter 'a' in this particular type-font.
+If we think of the first letter of the alphabet, 'a' or 'A, we see straight away that it has two written symbols.
+(In fact 'a' has more than two symbols because children do not write the small letter 'a' in this particular type-font.
 They use the shape of 'a' as that in the Sassoon Primary Infant, Century Gothic or Comic Sans fonts.)

 The first symbol is lower case on the keyboard, or a 'small' letter.
 The second symbol is upper case on the keyboard, or a 'capital letter'.
 The capital letter is only used at the beginning of a sentence or the beginning of a name, and its corresponding sound is the same as that of the small letter.
 We would pronounce 'cat, baby, father,' exactly the same when written in capital letters 'CAT, BABY, FATHER' or a mixture of letters 'Cat, Baby, Father'.

 So the capital letters do not correspond to different sounds and they do not add to our 26 letters in the alphabet.

 If we pronounce the words 'car' and 'father', 'down' and 'about', 'form' and 'pawn', 'royal' and 'boil', 'girl' and 'curl', 'hair' and 'stare', 'year' and 'deer', we can hear the same sound for the vowels in each pair of words, but the spellings are different.

 How do we learn which spelling goes with which sound in which word?
 We can only do that if we know the meaning of the word and we have this extra information to help us.
-The sound of the word alone will not tell us how to spell it.
+The sound of the word alone will not always tell us how to spell it.
 We need to visually memorise it also.